Main content

 As in one dimension, what makes a two-dimensional transformation linear is that it satisfies two properties:

-Only now, and are vectors instead of numbers.
+Only now, v and w are vectors instead of numbers.
 While in one-dimension, the first property was useless, it now plays a more important role because, in some sense, it determines how the two different dimensions play together during a transformation.

 Following specific vectors during a transformation